 Doctors are otherwise often unable to pin down the exact cause of this condition, which may resolve on its own.
 If it becomes uncomfortable, however, like an ulcer, then you should get it checked by a dentist.

 So there are a number of possible causes of white patches on tongue.
 The first step is to try brushing it off with a toothbrush.
-If it comes off after a minute or two of firm brushing, then it is likely that your white tongue was just a coating.
+If it comes off (or fades significantly after a minute or two of firm but gentle brushing, then it is likely that your white tongue was just a coating.
 If it doesn't come off, or leaves a red, raw surface underneath before re-forming within a day, go to your dentist for a check.
 We don't like white patches on tongue!